iterative/dvc.org/content/docs/user-guide/index/how dvc resolves the issue/experimental management software.md

 # Experiment management software

+Before finally looking at what DVC is and how it is used, we need to understand one last thing.
+What an Experiment Management Software is.

 This new type of software was created to solve data science collaboration issues.
 Experiment management software aims to cover the gap between data scientist needs and the existing